avalanchesass/avalanche_object_container/README.md

 # avalanchesass_object_container
 Basic container class to limit the max-width of the layout and add some padding.

+**ATTENTION:** This package is outdated, you can find the latest release under a new name: https://www.npmjs.com/package/@avalanche/object-container

 ## Install
 ```
 npm install avalanchesass_object_container --save